 Supporting Letter is not a Letter of Recommendation.
 They have similar format and requirements but their roles are different.

-Though, Letter of Recommendation is more serious.
+However, Letter of Recommendation is more serious.
 Only high-profile people can sign it for you.
 The letter will get more trust in this case.

 Finally, your letter of support does not have a list of questions to answer.
 Although, a Letter of Recommendation must have details and answer to very specific questions.